Discipline & Complaints - Courses and Compliance Resources

 Board Rules that nurses should review prior to submitting Petitions for Reinstatement of Licensure include:

-Once the completed Petition and all required materials have been received, nurses seeking reinstatement are required to appear at informal conferences, which may not be scheduled until the completed Petition and all required supporting documentation has been received.
-Informal conferences are conducted at the Board's offices and nurses are typically informed as to whether their petition has been approved or denied at the conclusion of each conference.Contact the Compliance Department for questions or to request forms:
+Once the completed Petition and all required materials have been received, nurses seeking reinstatement may be required to appear at informal conferences, which may not be scheduled until the completed Petition and all required supporting documentation has been received.
+Informal conferences are conducted at the Board's offices and nurses are typically informed as to whether their petition has been approved or denied at the conclusion of each conference.Contact Board Staff with questions or to request forms: